hackerunion/root/README.md

 ###	Main Menu

 At the top of the file viewer is a white bar.
-This bar allows you to switch users (using the "sudo" link), show and hide a terminal (using the "+term" link), and quickly navigate to the server's "home page" (using the "go home" link).
+This bar allows you to switch users (using the "switch" link), show and hide a terminal (using the "+term" link), and quickly navigate to the server's "home page" (using the "home" link).